 RAG vs Fine-Tuning

 Two approaches to making AI work with your data.
-Here is when to use each, based on real production experience.
+Here is when to use each, based on real production experience - both are thinking-time techniques, and the doing should still run as deterministic code.

 RAG